Zola Short Bio

 Zola draws much of her inspiration from her travels across different landscapes & cultures, the elements of nature, legends of ancient sacred traditions, her dreams and her personal daily practices.
 She believes in the power of dance to heal and uplift the human spirit beyond walls of any kind.

-After receiving encouragement from her first dance teacher, she began to learn contemporary dance forms, choreograph her first dances and assistant teach children’s classes at her teacher’s invitation.
-At age 11, when a friend of her family demonstrated Sufi whirling to her, she vividly remembers her first experience whirling, until she fell down in dizzy, euphoric bliss as the world spun around her.
+After receiving encouragement from her first dance teacher, Zola began to learn contemporary dance forms, choreograph her first dances and assistant teach children’s classes.
+When she was about 9 years old, she vividly remembers a friend of her family demonstrating Sufi whirling – inspiring her first experience of ecstasy through dance.
 Later when she discovered West African dance, she became fascinated by cultures whose use of ecstatic, healing, trance-inducing dances are a vital part of community and culture.
-A few years later, Zola dedicated herself to the ancient practice , discipline and philosophy of yoga, which she had been studying with a powerful female teacher since she was 14.
-At the ripe age of 18, she moved to an Ashram, leaving all possessions and ties behind.
-This experience shaped her deeply.
+Around the same time, Zola began to study yoga with a humble woman who became an important mentor.
+Several years later she moved to a yoga ashram to dedicate herself to the ancient practice, discipline and philosophy of this path, an experience which shaped her deeply.
 Later, after receiving a scholarship to study at Mills College (1998), she received her bachelor’s degree in Dance and Psychology.

-Zola’s training in Middle-eastern, Persian/Central Asian, Afro-Brazilian, tribal belly dance, Congolese, West African, Capoeira, ‘gypsy’ (Romani), contemporary dance and flamenco, during her 10 years in the cultural mecca of the SF bay area, gave her a broad education.
+Zola’s training in Middle-eastern, Persian, Central Asian, Afro-Brazilian, Tribal fusion belly dance, Congolese, West African, Capoeira, Romani (‘gypsy’), Flamenco & contemporary dance during her 10 years in the cultural mecca of the SF bay area gave her a broad education.
 She also studied modern, Afro-haitian, ballet & choreography while a student at Mills College.
-Later Zola’s invitation into esteemed California-based Dance Company, Ballet Afsaneh guided her understanding, practice and performance of Classical Persian and Central Asian dances of the “SIlk Road & Beyond.”
+Later Zola’s invitation into esteemed California-based Dance Company, Ballet Afsaneh guided her understanding, practice and performance of Classical Persian and Central Asian dances of the Silk Road.

-In Brazil (2005), Zola studied intensively a unique & powerful contemporary style of traditional Afro-brazilian dance under master teacher Rosangela Silvestre in Salvador da Bahia (2005).
+In Brazil, Zola studied intensively a powerful contemporary style of traditional Afro-brazilian dance and dances of the Orixas (spirits of nature) under master teacher Rosangela Silvestre in Salvador da Bahia (2005).
 During this time, she was invited to traditional Candomble ceremonies, (rituals in which entrancing dances & rhythms are used in worship).
 Witnessing these trance rituals effected her deeply.

 Later on the other side of the world in 2006 while traveling in India, Zola met a family of the Khalbelia caste, (popularly known as the ‘gypsies’ of Rajasthan).
 This family eventually treated her as a sister, teaching her mesmerizing dances of their tribe and soon invited her to perform with them throughout Rajasthan.
-At this time, Zola was led to Odissi dance master, Guru Padma Charan Dehury, who initiated her as a temple dancer in the revivalist devadasi tradition.
-Since their meeting, she has undergone rigorous training under his watchful eye every year during intensive immersions.
-Since her powerful meeting with “Mama India”, where she found yet another home, she began to live there part-time, returning seasonally to perform and teach.
-During such periods, she flies across the country often to perform in various cultural programs and teaches out of her Travelling School of Sacred Dance (normally located in the Himalayas).
+At this time, Zola was led to Odissi dance master, Guru Padma Charan Dehury, who initiated her as a temple dancer in the ‘revivalist’ devadasi tradition, and trained her in his lineage.
+Since their meeting, she has undergone life-changing experiences through his transmission and her dedication to this form.
+Beginning in 2007 Zola began to live part-time in India, performing throughout the country and teaching from her travelling School of Sacred Dance over several years.
+In 2015, she opened her School of Mystery and Sacred Feminine Arts in Goa, where she continues to offer yearly intensive trainings, drawing women from across the globe.

-After moving to the mythical hills of Sacramonte (Andalucia, Spain 2009), Zola learned flamenco dance from several legendary maestras in traditional cuevas (caves) where many gitanos (or gypsies) still live.
+Arriving in the mythical hills of Sacramonte (Andalucia, Spain 2009), Zola learned flamenco dance from several legendary maestras in traditional cuevas (caves) where many gitanos (or gypsies) still live.
 Here in this cultural melting pot where Jews, Muslims and Christians lived in peace for the longest period in history, the fiery gitano dance penetrated her to the bones.
-In 2010 Zola returned to Sacramonte to give birth to her daughter.
+In 2010 Zola stayed in Sacramonte to give birth to her daughter.
 This birth journey, perhaps the most powerful journey of all, also deeply effected her understanding of women’s bodies and the power of dance.

-In addition to Zola’s training in mystical dance arts of the world, her study of various healing techniques and her work with women healing from sexual trauma has given her insight into the relationship between dance, sacred tradition & healing.
-In 1999, Zola conducted a three-month dance project at a clinic for women called SAGE (Standing Against Global Exploitation) to bring healing movement to women who are survivors of sexual exploitation, violence and prostitution.
-She also trained extensively and received certifications in dance medicine (8 month advanced course – which included Feldenkrais, Alexander and other unique somatic training) pilates, (8 month intensive training) and massage (California-certified).
-Additionally, she received extensive training in other somatic (body- mind) approaches such as the Rosen Method, Continuum, specialized massage courses, specialized yoga courses and more.
-After several journeys to Mexico/Central America, she also began to participate in powerful ceremonies based on indigenous ancient tradition, which also deeply influenced her being & work.
-Through these ceremonies, she rediscovered the power of the breath, voice & sound, as one of the most powerful healing tools we all have at our fingertips.
+In addition to Zola’s training in traditional dance forms across cultures, her study of various healing techniques combined with her work with women healing from sexual trauma gave her insight into the relationship between dance, sacred tradition & healing.
+In 1999, Zola conducted a three-month dance project at a clinic for women called SAGE (Standing Against Global Exploitation) to bring healing movement to women who were survivors of sexual exploitation, violence and prostitution.
+Inspired by the stories of these women as well as her personal experiences, Zola became devoted to the topic of feminine sexuality & empowerment.
+Studying ancient taoist and tantric lineages alongside contemporary western approaches to cultivate women’s sexual vitality and health (beginning in 2001) has provided her precious life-changing tools which continue to inform both her personal practice and her offerings.
+She also trained extensively and received certifications in: dance medicine (8 month advanced course – which included Feldenkrais, Alexander and other unique somatic approaches), pilates (8 month intensive training), yoga and massage, supplemented with additional immersions in the fields of qi gong, music therapy and dance therapy.
+After several journeys to Mexico and Central America, Zola began to participate in ceremonies based on indigenous ancient tradition, which also deeply influenced her being & work.
+Through these ceremonies, she rediscovered the power of the breath, voice & sound, as some of the most powerful healing tools we have at our fingertips.
+Perhaps most influential to her in the field of healing arts, were two special teachers with whom she studied intensively with: Marion Rosen (Rosen Method) and Emelie Conrad (Continuum).
+Learning directly with the ingenious women who founded these radical and transformative somatic systems is a gift which continues to unfold even after both of them have passed on.

 Zola’s work as a movement therapy specialist alongside physical therapy doctors in a clinical setting (SOL PT), where she saw many patients healing from chronic pain, also deeply informed her understanding of human anatomy, movement, psychology and the body.
 Aside from this, she also ran a private professional practice for 8 years working individually with people while continuing to teach dance courses all the while.